• Skip to primary navigation

 This pesto is so easy to make, just toss the ingredients into the bowl of your food processor.

-So Easy to Make
+Easy to Make

 I think what you'll love the most about this fresh basil and mint pesto is how easy it is to prepare.
-Often when we consider scratch-made sauces it's easy to immediately assume they will be complicated and time consuming.
+Often when we consider scratch-made sauces it's easy to immediately assume they will be complicated and time-consuming.

 But fresh pesto couldn't be easier and it's ready in under 20 minutes.